We're Here to Help

 - Are you a veteran of the U.S. Armed Forces?

-- Are you currently or were you an emancipated minor?
+- As determined by a court in your legal state of residence, are you or were you an emancipated minor?

-- Are you homeless or are you at risk of being homeless?
+- At anytime on or after July 1, 2022, are you homeless or are you at risk of being homeless?